ksuzu46/nyc-subway-entrances/README.md

 main program, and class SubwaySystem,SubwayStation, SubwayPortal, SubwayRoute, HashTable, HashItem, and GPS.

+NOTE:In SubwayStations and SubwaySystem class, some of the member variables are declared as raw pointers because when destructors in STL containers called, their location was already freed because the main program calls destructor of those classes.
+Worked without errors by allocating them dynamically.

 #### Provided files:

 main.o:           A binally o.file of main program which handles getting line of